StanJulia/Stan.jl/README.md

 2. Mamba (see <https://github.com/brian-j-smith/Mamba.jl>) is installed.
 At this moment Mamba has not been registered on METADATA.jl yet.
 It can be installed using Pkg.clone("git://github.com/brian-j-smith/Mamba.jl.git")

-3. On OSX Stan-j03-v0.0.4 examples uses Google's Chrome to display simulation results after creating .svg files.
-For other systems or browsers the final lines in the Examples/xxxx.jl files need to be adjusted.
+3. On OSX Stan-j03-v0.0.4 examples uses the environment variable JULIA_SVG_BROWSER to display simulation results after creating .svg files.
+For other systems the final lines in the Examples/xxxx.jl files may need to be adjusted.
+If the environment variable is not found, "Google Chrome.app" is used.

 To test and run the examples: